luikore/zscan/readme.md

 - `#scan_float` scan a float number which is not starting with space.
 It deals with multibyte encodings for you.
 - `#scan_int radix=nil` if radix is nil, decide base by prefix: `0x` is 16, `0` is 8, `0b` is 2, otherwise 10. `radix` should be in range `2..36`.
 - `#scan_date format_string, start=Date::ITALY` scan a `DateTime` object, see also [strptime](http://rubydoc.info/stdlib/date/DateTime.strptime).
-- `#scan_binary binary_spec` optimized and readable binary scan, see below for how to create a `ZScan::BinarySpec`.
-- `#unpack format_string` note that unpack always returns an array no matter matched or not (same behavior as String#unpack).
 - `#eos?`
 - `#string` note: return a dup.
 Don't worry the performance because it is a copy-on-write string.
 - `#rest` rest unscanned sub string.